What is Normal and Abnormal Ovulation? Signs, Symptoms, and How to Track Your Cycle

 Ways of Tracking Ovulation

 There are many ways to detect ovulation (for example, transvaginal ultrasounds in the doctor’s office or serum progesterone testing), but really only three ways to detect ovulation in a DIY fashion at home.
+To help you narrow down when you might be ovulating, use an ovulation calculator.
+Calculating your fertile window can give you a better idea of when to start using at-home tracking methods.
 Here are three options for finding your fertile window with tools at home and timing sex to optimize for getting pregnant:

 1. Ovulation Test Kits